Haskar/Star-Citizen-Controller/README.md

   for frame in (frame_name1, frame_name3, frame_name3)
   ```
   You don't have to do anything else actually to add pages.
-* I use 2 buttons:
+* I mainly use 4 buttons:
   Buttons used as "Joystick"-Buttons
    ```
    i_flight_movement_gear_up_icon = resize_image("flight-movement_gear-up-icon.png", i_width, i_height)